 The Air District allocated the first year of CAP incentives to mitigation projects eligible under the CERP; such as air filtration systems and parking lot paving projects.
-In addition to these projects, the CAP incentives may be used to support stationary, area and other mobile source projects identified in the CAP Guidelines.
+The Air District allocates CAP incentives to mobile source projects eligible under the Moyer Program as well.
+In addition to Moyer, air filtration system and parking lot paving projects, the CAP incentives may be used to support stationary, area and other mobile source projects identified in the CAP Guidelines.
 Currently these include (a) hexavalent chromium plating facilities and (b) specified projects to reduce air pollution in schools, including emissions from composite wood products, lawn and garden equipment, air filtration, and school transportation.
 Chapter 6 of the CAP Guidelines allows the Air District to submit a Project Plan for CARB's review and approval to fund additional stationary source categories and community-identified project categories beyond those already contained in the CAP Guidelines.
 Following recommendations at public workshops, the Air District prepared a Project Plan that would allow CAP incentives to fund Urban Greening and Paving Projects in the private and public sector.
 The Air District will consider such projects upon CARB approval.
-In addition, the Air District will look for opportunities to use CAP incentives on projects that support local land use and mobility policies designed to reduce pollutant emissions and exposure in heavily impacted communities, as discussed in the Community Air Protection Blueprint.
+In addition, the Air District will look for opportunities to use CAP incentives on projects that support local land use and mobility policies designed to reduce pollutant emissions and exposure in heavily impacted communities, as discussed in the Community Air Protection Blueprint.9

 In addition, the Air District has worked closely with community organizations and the Community Steering Committee for Calexico-Heber-El Centro to develop the Community Emissions Reduction Program under AB 617 (Imperial County CERP).
-This Program specifies emission reduction strategies for sources identified as high-priority for reducing health impacts in our community, including toxic air contaminants (TACs) that contribute to the cumulative exposure burden and Criteria Air Pollutants (CAPs) specifically PM2.5 and ozone (O3).
+This Program specifies emission reduction strategies for sources identified as high-priority for reducing health impacts in our community, including toxic air contaminants (TACs) that contribute to the cumulative exposure burden and Criteria Air Pollutants (CAPs) specifically $PM{2.5}$ and ozone (O3).
 The Air District will place a high priority on directing CAP incentives to eligible incentive projects located in and directly benefitting the community, as identified in the Program.